Istanbul: Climate change

-Climate change has caused an increase in Istanbul's heatwaves, droughts, storms, and flooding in Istanbul.
+Climate change has caused an increase in Istanbul's heatwaves, droughts, storms, and flooding.
 Furthermore, as Istanbul is a large and rapidly expanding city, its urban heat island has been intensifying the effects of climate change.
 If trends continue, sea level rise is likely to affect city infrastructure, for example Kadıkoy metro station is threatened with flooding.
 Xeriscaping of green spaces has been suggested, and Istanbul has a climate-change action plan.